 Moving right along.

 This year has seen somewhat of a slasher resurgence, and there have more specifically been several movies that have played on the idea of the so-called final girl/survivor girl.
-Fitting in line with the others, thematically speaking, Kristy is in many ways the ultimate final girl horror movie, as Oliver Blackburn fast-forwards the sub-genre’s typical second act and focuses primarily on that warrior-like transformation.
+Fitting in line with the others, thematically speaking, Kristy is in many ways the ultimate final girl horror movie, as Oliver Blackburn fast-forward the sub-genre’s typical second act and focuses primarily on that warrior-like transformation.

 Kristy rides almost entirely on the shoulders of actress Haley Bennett, who is often the only one on screen.
 Others come and go but Justine is the sole focal point for much of the film, and despite a lack of character development, Bennett’s portrayal brings a whole lot of likability to the character.
 Thanks to her strong performance, you genuinely care about Justine, which goes a long way in the film’s favor.